Plumbing License Reciprocity By State

 Which states don’t require a plumbing license?

-States that don’t require a plumbing license include: Kansas, Missouri, Nebraska, Pennsylvania, and Wyoming.
+States that don’t require a plumbing license include: Kansas, Missouri, Nebraska, New York, Pennsylvania, and Wyoming.
 However, you may be required to have a license on a local level.
-If this is the case, you’ll need to contact your state plumbing board to check whether it allows for licenses to be transfered.
+If this is the case, you’ll need to contact your state plumbing board to check whether it allows for licenses to be transferred.

 How Plumbing Contractors Can Apply For Reciprocity